wingjay/jianshi/server/README.md

 ```
 ssh root@106.14.26.35   jianshiserver # host: jianshi.wingjay.com

+or

+paste public key to server
+ssh jianshi@106.14.26.35

 mkdir /home/test/wingjay-flask # or you can build jenkins first, and go to jianshi directory directly
 ```